In any OS (Operating System), there areOK

 Apply

-ButtonApplies the changes, but keeps the dialog open, so user can make further modifications.
+ButtonApplies the changes, but keeps the dialog open, so user (we) can make further modifications.

-Therefore, if you wanna save the current changes you made and then close the dialog right away, hit the OK
+Therefore, if we want to simply save the current changes we've made ➡️ hit the OK

 button.